glasnt/talks/2019_10_PyGotham.podium/slides.md

 in order they are wsgi compatitbility, the migrate command, and the collect static command.

-The rest (TODO) of this talk will be describing how these helpers work.
+The rest of this talk will be describing how these helpers work.

 Which will help us in exploring the options we have for deployment
 ---